laurieroy/rails-overtime/README.md

 * Skip registration in Devise
 * Use the administrate gem for an admin dashboard
 * Use the pundit gem for permissions
+* Send text using Twilio API

 ## Refactor TODOS:
 - Refactor user association integration test in post_spec
 - Rector posts/_form for admin user with status
-- Fix bootstrap tables in chrome
+- Fix bootstrap tables in chrome (cols)
 - Fix admin check on nav
-- Fix posts.spec, posts in factory (not define user there)
-- Fix using update in del test (temp get around current_user)
+- Edit icon

 ### Testing: Rspec, Capybara, FactoryBot 6